Updated: 2 days ago

 Every morning when I shower, I fill up my portable wash bag and let my clothes soak for ~15 minutes (or longer, if you want).. and when they're ready, I'll rinse them in the sink and hang them up to dry.
 It's an extremely quick process, taking less than 15 minutes a day, and for the benefit of a much smaller pack, definitely worth it.

-I go into excruciating detail on washing clothes on the road in this post, if you're interesting in learning more.
+I go into excruciating detail in my post Laundry on the Road Part I (Washing), if you're interesting in learning more.

 When it's hot, you'll barely touch most of the clothes listed - hopefully you're strolling on a beach somewhere without a care in the world.